maykinmedia/consumerjs/README.md

 A REST API consumer (data store) built on top of [aurelia-http-client](https://github.com/aurelia/http-client) with built-in (Django) csrf support.

-ConsumerJS is build to provide a better developer experience while object-orientated programming with remote objects.
-ConsumerJS fetches data and casts these to named objects so they can have properties and methods.

 ## Installation

-`npm install maykinmedia/consumerjs`
+`npm install consumerjs`

 ## Usage

+*This library can be used in the browser only.*

+ConsumerJS is built to provide a better developer experience while object-orientated programming with remote objects.
+Typical ussage would be writing a consumer module (of file) that has at least 2 classes:

+- "Consumer object", a class for the type of object to fetch (e.g. Post).
+- "Consumer", consumer to fetch and push the object - (e.g. PostConsumer).

+**Consumer object**

+- Is the result of a resolved promise, gets passed to the promise's then() method.
+- If the API returns an array (list), an array of object classes is returned.
+- If the API returns a single object (scalar), a single object is returned.
+- The consumer object class can have methods.
+- The consumer object class keeps a reference to it's consumer using the "__consumer__" key, this allows methods to talk back to the API.

+**consumer**

+- Acts a data store fore fetching remote data.
+- Can be used to convert human readable method into DELETE, GET, PATCH POST and PUT posts.
-This example shows how to use ConsumerJS.
-All requests return promises for Post instances.
+- All requests return promises.
+- Successfull API requests return promises for either an array (list) or a single object (scalar).
+- Failed API requests cause the promise to reject.
+- Objects are cast to instances of a configurable consumer object class referenced by the consumers "objectClass" key.

+This example shows an consumer object (Post) and it's consumer (PostConsumer):

 ```javascript
 import Consumer, { ConsumerObject } from 'consumerjs';